Swamylab/IBRO_Neuro_School/2021/readme.md

 The original paper is [Hoy et al., 2016](https://pubmed.ncbi.nlm.nih.gov/27773567/)

 <img src="preyCapture.bmp" width = 25% height=25%>
+ Example tracking paths of mouse (blue) and cricket (red) over a ~30second hunting segment.

 ###
 Training videos were obtained from C. Theriault, and post-hoc analysis code was written in  a jupyter notebook by Dr. K. Cha.